Visit & Shop

 We continue to update and organize this site aiming to achieve an accurate up-to-date representation of what we actually offer through the gallery.
 We can do this thanks to a cloud-based inventory system deploying directly to the site.
 You, our artists, the MBFA staff, we are all working from the same set of data which expresses on the web-site as reference.

 For shopping, click on the purchase link to generate an email inquiry you can add to and send our way.
 Shipping or delivery details can be worked out by e-mail, or by phone.
-Payments can be made with credit cards using a square e-mail invoice we send along, by check, by using our stripe portal, or by any other means we can mutually agree on such as venmo or barter.
+Payments can be made with credit cards using a square e-mail invoice we send along, by check, by using our stripe portal, or by other means we can mutually agree on (venmo, barter, shipments of baked goods, numerous options are possible).

 Send an email inquiry and we'll seek to get back to you soon with a reply.